flink-extended/feathub-examples/flink-sliding-feature-view/README.md

    Each purchase event has the following fields:
    - user_id, unique identifier of the user that made the purchase.
    - item_id, unique identifier of the item that is purchased.
-   - item_count, number of items purcahsed.
+   - item_count, number of items purchased.
    - timestamp, time when this purchase is made.

 2. Read a stream of real-time item price events from a Kafka topic.